Bram-G/BerXy-ECommerce/README.md

 ## INSTALLATION
-No installation needed! just follow this link to the deployed application! (currently not deployed)
+No installation needed! just follow this link to the deployed application!
+HERE! (https://berxy.netlify.app/)

 If you want to run this on your local machine you would need to clone this repo, as well as the backend repo above(linked above).
 Then run ```NPM install``` , ```NPM start``` and change the ```URL_PREFIX ``` variable to whatever local port you have the API application running on.
 Don't forget to seed the database usin ```NPM run seed```.